dcdpr/did-btc1/chapters/Security-Considerations.md

 Invalidation attacks are where adversaries are able to publish ::Beacon Signals::
 that claim to contain updates for DIDs they do not control.
-Due to the requirement for complete coverage, if these updates can not be retrieved by a resolver, the DID MUST be considered invalid.
+Due to the requirement for complete coverage, if these updates cannot be retrieved by a resolver, the DID MUST be considered invalid.
 To prevent these attacks, all ::Beacon Signals:: SHOULD be authorized by all cohort participants using an n-of-n multi-signature.
 That way DID controllers can verify the updates announced within a ::Beacon Signal::